 Using a regional home visiting collaborative (www.promise1000.org) as an example, this summit explored ways that early childhood interventions can leverage improved outcomes demonstrated through valid data outputs to create value-based payment mechanisms that allow for scaling of interventions.

-Partners: United Way of Greater Kansas City Children’s Mercy Hospital Health Forward Foundation Children’s Services Fund of Jackson County Missouri Children’s Trust Fund
+Partners: United Way of Greater Kansas City Children’s Mercy Kansas City Health Forward Foundation Children’s Services Fund of Jackson County Missouri Children’s Trust Fund

 Hosted by: Promise 1000 - Collective Impact Home Visiting

 Facilitated by: Monica Nielsen-Parker, Senior Vice President, Community Impact at United Way of Greater Kansas City